Services for Students with Disabilities

 Assistive Software on all Library Computers

-All library lab computers include the following features and software:
+Library lab computers are available to all PCC students and include the following features and software:

 - Windows Ease of Access Center (Magnifier, Narrator, On-Screen Keyboard, Windows Speech Recognition)